-Those who think that the age of chivalry and gracious living is past, and complain of the monotony of modern life, will do well to visit Lucknow.
+Those who think that the age of chivalry and gracious living is past and complain of the monotony of modern life, they need to visit Lucknow.
 Dotted with grand monuments and famed throughout India for its cuisine, the capital of Uttar Pradesh is often unfairly overlooked by travellers.
 They should know that locals tend to be welcoming, and the city manages to transport you back in time.
 Lucknow was once home to the great Nawabs of Awadh, a dynasty famously known for its pursuit of pleasure, most of it culinary.
 Undeniably more graceful and refined than the rest of India, the city where Umrao Jaan is based has absorbed all faiths with grace and tolerance, a mark of the Sufis and their influence in the region.

 For the seriously uninitiated, Tunday Kebabi, in the busy Aminabad bazaar, is run by the grandson of the one-armed Tunday, creator of the galouti kebab.
 You can also feast on a spread of pulaos, Awadhi kheer and saffron-coloured sheermals.
 But it is the smoothness of the kebabs that everyone queues up for—with diners travelling from afar.
-Bargain prices, attentive service and a market atmosphere add to the draw.
+Bargain prices, attentive service and a market atmosphere, add to the draw.

 As is your right, queue up the next afternoon for the local treasure that is the Royal Cafe at Hazratganj.
-Even if you don’t chose to dine here, try the chaat stand outside, the best of which is the potato basket chaat—stuffed with tikkis, fresh peas, yoghurt and chutney.
+Even if you don’t choose to dine here, try the chaat stand outside, the best of which is the potato basket chaat—stuffed with tikkis, fresh peas, yoghurt and chutney.

 To combat a heavy meal, a well-made Lakhnavi paan is the best antidote.
 Founded in 1805, make your way to Ram Asrey for freshly made samosas and finish with the malai paan.